 Cumulative and landscape impact can only truly be assessed on a site by site basis and both are key factors in the assessment of a planning application.
-Cumulative and landscape impact are not usually considered in a resource assessment; however, they are important considerations for the deployment of wind turbines in any area and will be considered in the Sustainability Appraisal of the Local Development Plan (LDP).
+Cumulative and landscape impact are not usually considered in a resource assessment; however, they are important considerations for the deployment of wind turbines in any area.
+In considering what might be the deliverable capacity from wind energy for the Local Development Plan, the Council should consider cumulative and landscape impacts in a refinement exercise of the theoretical capacity identified in this report.

 Likewise, grid constraints can have a significant impact on the deliverability of wind projects, with high connection costs or the need for reinforcements rendering some projects unviable.
 We have considered cumulative impact and grid constraints with regard to policy formulation later in this study.